drew-byte/drew-byte.github.io/_posts/2025-3-04-IR-Report.md

 This redirection mechanism led them to a malicious webpage, which displayed a fake CAPTCHA prompt.
 Believing it to be legitimate, the user interacted with it, unknowingly executing malicious code.

-As a result, they became a victim of Lumma Stealer, an infostealer malware designed to extract sensitive data such as credentials, browser cookies, and cryptocurrency wallet information.
+As a result, they became a victim of Infostealer, an infostealer malware designed to extract sensitive data such as credentials, browser cookies, and cryptocurrency wallet information.

-**How can I quickly decrypt an encrypted script?**
+### How can I quickly decrypt an encrypted script?
-Use the logic of a programmer when we run a script even if it is encrypted we need to see what the computer reads,
+Use the logic of a programmer when we run a script even if it is encrypted we need to see what the computer reads, Because manually decrypting a script is time consuming.
+If you really need to write a report faster, do this trick.

 ~~~
 $encrypted=[encrypted text];